Skip to content

 bashPromptMarkers [ --help ] [ prefix ] [ suffix ]

-Set markers for terminal integration Outputs the current marker settings, one per line (0, 1, or 2 lines will be output).
+Set markers for terminal integration; these markers are terminal commands which mark the start and finish of the bash prompt for easier text selection by some terminals.
+Outputs the current marker settings, one per line (0, 1, or 2 lines will be output).

 Arguments